sdgilley/azureml-previews/previews/homepage-tiles/quickstart-train-model.md

 > [!TIP]
 >  If your frameworks supports it, [MLflow](https://mlflow.org/) is the easiest way to produce output and logs from your training script.

-Copy the code belo w and paste it into a file named *main.py*.
+Copy the code below and paste it into a file named *main.py*.
 This file is your training script, which you'll use in the steps below.

 ```python
 # imports